Frequently Asked Questions

 While every effort is made to find a volunteer driver, there is no guarantee that each ride will be filled.
 Passengers will be called 2 business days before the ride if a driver has not been found to see if the ride is still needed.
 If the ride is still needed and a driver is not found, passengers will be contacted by 2 p.m. the day before the ride.
 Passengers will not be charged for unassigned rides.

 Please cancel as early as possible so the driver can be notified.
-Passengers are not charged for cancelled trips.
-Please note: Repeated cancellations or no shows inconvenience our drivers and impact our ability to serve our passengers.
-Repeated cancellations or no shows may result in a suspension or termination of service per our Excessive Cancellation/No Show Policy.
+Passengers are not charged for canceled trips.
+Please note: Repeated cancellations or no-shows inconvenience our drivers and impact our ability to serve our passengers.
+Repeated cancellations or no-shows may result in a suspension or termination of service per our Excessive Cancellation/No-Show Policy.

-Each driver has attended orientation, passed a criminal background check, a driving record check and a personal reference check.
+Each driver has attended orientation and passed a criminal background check, a driving record check, and a personal reference check.
 Learn more about our qualifications here.

-When the NR office is closed, leave a message on the emergency line only if:
+When the Neighbor Ride office is closed, leave a message on the emergency line only if:

 The emergency line can be reached by calling 410-884-7433 and pressing 2.

 To ensure the safety of our drivers and passengers, either the driver or the passenger may cancel a ride.
 If the driver is willing to drive in questionable weather, the driver will contact the passenger to confirm that he/she still wants the ride.
-If the ride is cancelled, please contact the NR office.
-If possible, the NR office will remain open to handle notification of cancellations.
+If the ride is canceled, please contact the Neighbor Ride office.
+If possible, the Neighbor Ride office will remain open to handle notification of cancellations.

-Q: How will I be able to identify my NR drivers?
+How will I be able to identify my Neighbor Ride drivers?

-Look for the NR sign on the passenger side door of the vehicle and the volunteer’s name badge.
+Look for the Neighbor Ride sign on the passenger side door of the vehicle and the volunteer’s name badge.

-- It is against NR policy for our volunteers to accept tips.
+- It is against Neighbor Ride policy for our volunteers to accept tips

-Q: How can I comment on my experience with NR?
+How can I comment on my experience with Neighbor Ride?

-Q: May I donate to NR to help ensure services will always be available?
+May I donate to Neighbor Ride to help ensure services will always be available?